Hackett

 AreaSearch analysis of residential development drivers sees Hackett recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Hackett has seen approximately 12 new homes approved annually.
-Development approval data is produced by the ABS on a financial year basis, totalling 61 approvals across the past five financial years from FY20 to FY25, with one approval so far in FY26.
-On average, 2.4 people have moved to the area per new home constructed over these five years, indicating solid demand that supports property values.
+Hackett has seen approximately 12 new homes approved annually over the past five financial years, totalling 61 homes.
+In FY-26 so far, one approval has been recorded.
+On average, 2.4 people have moved to the area per year for each new home constructed between FY-21 and FY-25, indicating solid demand that supports property values.
 New homes are being built at an average expected construction cost of $307,000.

-This financial year has seen $144,000 in commercial approvals registered, demonstrating the area's residential nature.
-Compared to the Australian Capital Territory, Hackett has significantly less development activity, 74.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-New development consists of 58.0% standalone homes and 42.0% medium and high-density housing, with a growing mix of townhouses and apartments providing options across different price points.
-This represents a notable shift from the area's existing housing composition, which is currently 76.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-The location has approximately 311 people per dwelling approval, indicating a low density market.
+This financial year has seen $144,000 in commercial approvals, demonstrating the area's residential nature.
+Compared to the Australian Capital Territory, Hackett shows substantially reduced construction activity, with 73.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
+Recent construction comprises 58.0% detached houses and 42.0% attached dwellings, offering a mix of medium-density options across price brackets.
+This represents a shift from the area's existing housing composition, currently at 76.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.

 Frequently Asked Questions - Development